The bar-descriptor.xml file

 You can also specify app icons and splash screens for BlackBerry 10 devices with different resolutions.

-The Assets page lets you manage the assets packaged in the application's .bar file.
-Assets can be configuration-specific, meaning that different build configurations (Device-Debug, Device-Release, or Simulator-Debug) can use a unique set of assets.
-If the Assets tab does not include configuration-specific data, it will display warning annotations to indicate this.
+The Assets page lets you manage the assets packaged in the application's.bar file.
+Assets can be configuration-specific, meaning that each different build configuration (Device-Debug, Device-Release, Simulator-Debug) can use a unique set of assets.
+Using the Assets page to manage assets is not as flexible as the Source editor because:

-The Localization tab shows the options for localization support.
+The Localization page shows the options for localization support.

-In the Language section, when you click Add, the Add Localizations drop-down list includes all of the locales supported by the BlackBerry 10 OS.
-The simplest mode of operation is one that is untranslated (Default language), in which you type the name, description, or image asset path without selecting a language.
+When you click Add, the Add Localizations drop-down list includes all of the locales supported by the BlackBerry 10 OS.
+The simplest mode of operation is one that is untranslated, in which you type the name, description, or image asset path without selecting a language.
 In the bar-descriptor.xml file, this generates an element such as <name> that contains a single string.
 For translated content, you specify the text or asset for each language annotated by the language code.
+The result in the bar-descriptor.xml file looks like the following for US English and German: